Aggressive Defense for Felony Domestic Violence Charges

 Some of the most commonly ordered deferred adjudication requirements include:

-If you are unsure whether your criminal case qualifies for probation or deferred adjudication, you must speak with a skilled lawyer who can answer your legal questions.
-Contact the Cory Roth Law Office to schedule an appointment to learn how we may be able to help.
+If you are unsure whether your criminal case qualifies for probation or deferred adjudication, you must speak with a skilled Houston domestic violence lawyer who can answer your legal questions.

-What Are the Benefits of Hiring A Domestic Violence Lawyer to Represent My Legal Needs?
+What Are the Benefits of Hiring a Domestic Violence Lawyer from the Cory Roth Law Office?